California Lease Agreement with ezSign

 - Rental Application: Pro Landlord tip - never hand over possession of your rental property without first having an Applicant complete a Rental Application and Tenant Screening.
 Thorough Tenant Screening should always include a credit report and criminal background report.

-- California 60-Day Notice to Vacate: this is the form California Landlords need to end a periodic tenancy of more than one year that’s not in a rent-controlled jurisdiction.
+- California 60 Day Notice to Vacate - At-Fault Just Cause: The California 60 Day Notice to Vacate At-Fault Just Cause ends a periodic tenancy that is for more than one year and not a rent-controlled jurisdiction.